 The financial results and performance of the CPD are set out in the financial statements.
-The surplus remaining after the payment of a dividend and transfer to the contingency reserve amounted to R73.3 million (2016: R72.6 million), which will be paid to government in terms of the CPD Act.
+The surplus remaining after the payment of a dividend amounted to R91.2 million (2017: R73.3 million), which will be paid to government in terms of the CPD Act.
+There was no transfer to the contingency reserve in the current financial year (2017: Rnil).